PeterPaaan/face-keypoints-detection/README.md

 # face-keypoints-detection
-determine 15 key points on faces and mask specific areas with tokens.
+Detection 15 key points on faces and mask a specific area with a token.